vimeo/psalm/docs/running_psalm/issues/FalseOperand.md

 ## Why this is bad

-`false` doesn’t make sense in these operations
+`false` does not make sense in these operations